Ear Infections That . . . Aren’t

 According to a recent study conducted by Washington State University, garlic is 100 times more effective than two popular antibiotics at killing bacterial strains related to foodborne illness.
 They also found that it often worked in a fraction of the time.

 So what does this mean for ear infections?
-Though only certain strains were studied, I’d venture to say that this finding indicates it’s likely to be beneficial for other strains.
-Garlic also has proven antiviral properties, which some feel makes it a better choice than antibiotics, which only cover bacterial infections. (source)
+Nothing directly, but it does make me wonder how effective it is for other strains.
+Garlic also has been shown to inhibit some viruses, which some feel makes it a better choice than antibiotics, which only cover bacterial infections. (source)

 Bonus fact: Garlic contains alliin and allinase.
 When a whole clove is chopped or crushed these compounds combine to form allicin, a natural anesthetic that can provide a measure of relief while garlic does it’s other magic.

 You can often find garlic and mullein oil here, or you can at your local health food store, but to make your own check out make your own.
 (Note: The article mentions the possibility of adding certain essential oils to the ear drops.
-See the next section for thoughts on that)
+I would not recommend that.)

 Tip from Creative Christian Mama: Use a dropper to put 2 to 3 drops in the ear.
 (Sing a song to keep the child distracted, since they will need to lay there for 30 seconds to allow the oil to get all the way in the ear canal.)
 The warmth of the oil helps to reduce the pain (as does the lavender oil) and can be used once an hour.
 Use at least four times a day, but preferably six or more, until the child is well.

-Massaging the outside of the ear and face/jaw/neck area with diluted essential oils is thought to reduce inflammation and facilitate the drainage of excess fluid.
+Massaging the outside of the ear and face/jaw/neck area with diluted essential oils is thought to facilitate good circulation and drainage.
 “Massage in a downward direction behind the ear on the neck and apply gentle inward pressure in front of the ear toward the cheek (about where sideburns would be).” (source)